FIA, SECP start probing assets of billionaire Jehangir Tareen

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A joint investigation team of FIA and SECP is desperately probing the assets, known or unknown, of billionaire Jehangir Khan Tareen (JKT) and in the process have approached all those public and private entities who may have information about JKT's wealth and businesses’ record.
+ISLAMABAD: A joint investigation team of FIA and SECP is desperately probing the assets, known or unknown, of the billionaire Jehangir Khan Tareen (JKT) and in the process have approached all those public and private entities who may have information about JKT's wealth and businesse records.

-Information sought covers almost everything that JKT possibly owns, and everyone surrounding him including his family members and key employees.

-In most of these notices, a list of 22 persons and companies associated with JKT, has been attached.
-The FIA/SECP want every detail including bank accounts, shares, properties, companies and their entire record, income and wealth tax returns, outward remittances, fixed deposits, credit cards, running finances, list of lockers, etc.
+In most of these notices a list of 22 persons and companies, associated with JKT, have been attached.
+The FIA/SECP want every detail including bank accounts, shares, properties, companies and their entire record, income and wealth tax returns, outward remittances, fixed deposits, credit cards, running finances, list of lockers etc.

 The list of 22 include Jehangir Khan Tareen, Ali Khan Tareen, Mrs Amna Tareen, Mariam Tareen Sethi, Mehar Tareen, Sehar Khan Tareen, Princely Jets, Universal Brothers, Ayn Traders, AlKareem International Travels, Muhammad Radique, Maqsood Ahmad Malhi, Waleed Faruki, Rana Naseem, Syed Ahmad Mehmood, Syed Mustafa Mehmud, Hasan Muneeb, AlSiraj Welfare, Rana Uzair Naeem, Belal Jabbar, Sajjad Ahmad Fakhri and Amir Waris.